Viperinius/ILIAS-Sync2Folder/README.md

 + implement an optional automatic synchronisation (automatically check for new files every x minutes)
 + ~~switch from WinForms to WPF in v2 with new UI design~~ done.
 + be able to sort the file list view columns (sort by date / size / title etc)
++ optionally save an old version of a file instead of just overwriting it

 ### Support
 If you have any questions, bugs or just feedback, you have multiple possibilities to make contact: